University of Texas at El Paso Academic Catalog

 Texas Teacher Certification Pathway

-Elementary Grades Teacher Certification (with paid Student Teaching Residency)
+Elementary Grades Teacher Certification (with Student Teaching Residency)

 • Elementary [EC-6] with ESL Certification [EESL]